 2.)
 I use the weight chart to measure my goats.
 I have found it to be very accurate to within a few pounds.

 Natural Goat Care by Pat Colby.
 I love this book!
 I use this regarding nutrition.
-As our area struggles with cooper this book has helped.
+As our area struggles with cooper, this book has helped.
 The other thing I love is the author is from Australia, she has been working goats for decades and her amount of knowledge is incredible.
-Much can be learned form her.
+Much can be learned from her.

 The Pack Goat by John Mionczynski.
-Great resource for the beginner to the advance packer.
+A great resource for the beginner to the advance packer.
 A must have

 Storey's Working Animals, Livestock Guardians, using Dogs, Donkeys and Llamas to protect your Herd. by Janet Vorwald Dohner.